enigma-io/boundless/UICheckbox/README.md

 UICheckbox is implemented as a "controlled input", meaning it is a direct representation of the model data passed inside.
 User interaction will bubble changes in the form of `onChecked` and `onUnchecked` that a controller view must intercept and apply against the data provider.

-> The Platform team recommends reviewing the [Checkbox](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsButtons.html#//apple_ref/doc/uid/20000957-CH48-SW9) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UICheckbox` in your project.
+> The UIKit Team recommends reviewing the [Checkbox](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsButtons.html#//apple_ref/doc/uid/20000957-CH48-SW9) section of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UICheckbox` in your project.

 ---